kibukamusoke/myinvois/README.md

   "C12345678901", // TIN to validate
   "BRN", // ID type (Business Registration Number) "201901234567", // ID value
-  "YOUR_AUTH_TIN" // Optional: TIN to use for authentication );
+  "YOUR_AUTH_TIN" // TIN to use for authentication
+);

 // Check the result